Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding

 As for contactless-to-contactless (CL2CL) matching, several studies have further considered the intrinsic 3D information of contactless fingerprints.
-As the contactless fingerprint is a projection of a 3D finger, a finger shape model \cite{tan2020towards}\cite{tan2021minu}\cite{cui2023monocular} is recovered from the original contactless fingerprint.
+A finger shape model \cite{tan2020towards}\cite{tan2021minu}\cite{cui2023monocular} is recovered from the original contactless fingerprint.
 Then, all the contactless fingerprints are rotated to the same pose (usually the front pose) in 3D space to eliminate pose variations for improving the matching accuracy.

-Although significant progress has been made in contactless fingerprint recognition, the modality differences between contactless and contact fingerprints have yet to be fully studied.
+Although significant progress has been made in contactless fingerprint recognition, the modality characteristics of contactless fingerprints have yet to be fully studied.
 Most algorithms \cite{lin2018matching}\cite{Dabouei2019}\cite{lin2019cnn}\cite{grosz2022contact}\cite{dong2023syn} treat contactless fingerprints as plain 2D fingerprint images, therefore neglecting the 3D information hidden in contactless fingerprints.
 Some studies further consider 3D information.
 However, the recovered 3D shape is only used for pose correction \cite{labati2013contactless}\cite{tan2020towards} or unwarping \cite{Sollinger2021}\cite{cui2023monocular}.
 The rotated or unwarped contactless fingerprint is still treated as a 2D image for the following feature extraction and matching steps.

-In this paper, we propose a novel contactless fingerprint recognition that entirely uses 3D information in contactless fingerprints.
-As shown in Fig. \ref{fig:base_idea}, the proposed method takes a single contactless fingerprint as input, and then extracts its 3D feature, including the shape model and 3D minutiae feature.
-The extracted 3D features are finally used for 3D fingerprint matching.
+In this paper, we propose a novel contactless fingerprint recognition method that uses 3D information in contactless fingerprints.
+As shown in Fig. \ref{fig:intro}, unlike previous methods that only extracted 2D features from contactless fingerprint images, the proposed method takes a contactless fingerprint as input, and then extracts its 3D feature, including the shape model, 3D minutiae feature, etc. Based on those features, we can reconstruct the feature points in 3D space and extract 3D feature embeddings.
+These 3D features are finally used for 3D fingerprint graph matching.